ru-root/geoip-spam-db/README.md

-# geoip-spam-db
+# Spam Database

-Blocking of international spam botnets
+- Blocking of international spam botnets

+Block IP range from countries with GeoIP